Milky Way Farm: Description

 The 25000 ft2 Tudor Revival manor house has 35 rooms, including 21 bedrooms, and 12 original bathrooms.
 The house was designed for entertaining, and many of the individual rooms are unusually large.
 The living room features exposed beams and a 40 ft ceiling.
 The Mars' dining room table is reputed to have been the largest private dining table in Tennessee.
 The house was surrounded by landscaped grounds, including magnolia trees, and had an outdoor swimming pool and tennis courts.

 Outbuildings included 70 cottages, 30 barns, and a horse-racing track.
 Local limestone was used in most of the farm buildings, which have been described as having Spanish-inspired architecture.
 In Ethel Mars' day, the property had 35 mi of fences and 20 mi of roads.
-Outbuildings that were still intact as of 2007 included the groundskeeper's cottage; several of the barns, including an octagonal barn; stables; and well-houses.
-Although Franklin Mars' remains were reinterred in a Minnesota cemetery, his mausoleum at Milky Way Farm still stands.
+Outbuildings that were still intact as of 2007 included the grounds keeper's cottage; several of the barns, including an octagonal barn; stables; and well houses.
+Although Franklin Mars' remains were later interred in a Minnesota cemetery, his mausoleum at Milky Way Farm still stands.

 Milky Way Farm was listed on the National Register of Historic Places on September 27, 1984.
-It was described as significant for its role in sustaining the local economy during the Depression, its association with Franklin Mars, and its architecture.
+It was described as significant for its role in sustaining the local economy during the Great Depression, its association with Franklin Mars, and its architecture.

-Milky Way Farm Today
+Milky Way Farm today

 In 2007 the property was sold for a reported price of $10 million.
 The buyer announced plans for a $400 million development of a luxury residential community to consist of 750 to 900 homes, an equestrian club including a horse track and polo field, a golf course, and equestrian trails.
-Ferrier became ill and the property went into foreclosure in May 2009.
+However, the property went into foreclosure in May 2009.

 Beginning in 2010, Milky Way Farm was purchased in sections by a father and daughter until over 1100 acres of the original property were reconstituted.
 With the assistance of the Tennessee Land Trust, the front acreage was placed in permanent agricultural easement, and slowly improvements began to once again protect the property.
-The historic Manor House, barns, roofs, roads, and stone walls have each received attention.
+The historic manor house, barns, roofs, roads, and stone walls each received attention.
 In 2017, the reins were passed to the daughter and her sister to continue to care for this Tennessee landmark.
-Revenue from events, tours, weddings, corporate meetings, trail runs, farming, guided hunts, and seasonal festivals help operate and restore the property.
+Revenue from events, tours, weddings, corporate meetings, trail runs, farming, guided hunts, and seasonal festivals help contribute to operation and restoration.
 It has been home to events such as the Warrior Dash, Tough Mudder, Green Beret Challenge, and the Spartan Race.
-Current renovation projects include improvements to the Show Barn, Manor House, roads, and the historic race track.
+Current renovation projects include improvements to the show barn, manor house, roads, and the historic race track.